HGH and Athletics

 The human growth hormone is produced by the pituitary gland at the base of the brain.
 The human growth hormone is responsible for growth spurts in puberty, as well as the growth of muscle and organs.
 A synthetic human growth hormone was developed to aid those who suffered from an underdeveloped pituitary gland or other related medical problems.

-Athletes began using HGH because it was thought it would increase the rate of muscle growth as well as stamina.
+HGH studies athletes began using it because it was thought it would increase the rate of muscle growth as well as stamina.
 It seems that the use of HGH is only growing more widespread in the world of athletic competition.
 One of the main concerns of HGH use is that though HGH does increase cell growth rate in healthy cells, it could also facilitate the growth of unhealthy or cancerous cells, making it very risky to use.

 Studies on the effects of the human growth hormone in athletic performance have been going on for at least two decades.
-These studies have two groups of athletes, one given HGH, the other given a placebo injection.
+These HGH studies athletes have two groups, one given HGH, the other given a placebo injection.
 The results were (and continue to be) somewhat surprising.

 While it seems clear that the human growth hormone doesn’t directly affect performance, it may have a very prominent indirect effect.
 HGH’s main appeal to athletes is that they can increase the amount and difficulty of their training.
 By taking the human growth hormone, athletes are able to train more and take on a heavier load than without it.
 Therefore, their abilities increase due to the extra training they can do.

-While there is still much to be learned about the human growth hormone and its effects on athletic performance, it is still illegal to use HGH for any purpose other than an FDA approved medically necessary situation.
+While there is still much to be learned from HGH studies athletes and its effects on athletic performance, it is still illegal to use HGH for any purpose other than an FDA approved medically necessary situation.
 Athletes still seem to find ways to get HGH either from disreputable doctors or on the black market.
 Whether human growth hormone works for athletes or not, there is still a lot of investigation to be done about it.